 - 1. Let O be the this value.

 - 2. ReturnIfAbrupt(O).

-- 3. Return the result of the abstract operation Invoke with arguments "toString", O, and an empty arguments List.
+- 3. Return the result of Invoke(O, "toString").

 NOTE 1 This function is provided to give all Objects a generic toLocaleString interface, even though not all may use it.
 Currently, Array, Number, and Date provide their own locale-sensitive toLocaleString methods.